KBGO

 KBGO (95.7 FM) is a commercial radio station in Waco, Texas.
 It broadcasts a classic hits format, switching to Christmas music for much of November and December.
 KBGO is owned by iHeartMedia, Inc. It carries two nationally syndicated programs from co-owned Premiere Networks: In middays The Martha Quinn Show and in afternoons Murphy, Sam & Jodi.

 KBGO has an effective radiated power (ERP) of 24,000 watts.
 The studios and transmitter are co-located on Highway 6 near U.S. Route 64 in Waco.
 KBGO broadcasts using HD Radio technology.
-The HD2 subchannel airs an urban contemporary format know as "Z95.1" which feeds 92-watt FM translator K236BR at 95.1 MHz.
+The HD2 subchannel airs an urban contemporary format known as "Z95.1" which feeds 92-watt FM translator K236BR at 95.1 MHz.

 History

 KERC

 The station signed on the air on September 6, 1959.
 The original call sign was KEFC.
 The studios and tower were at "The Market Place" strip mall shopping center in the 4700 block of Bosque Boulevard.

 KEFC was powered at 3,100 watts, a fraction of its current output.
 Its tower was short, at 220 ft.
 And the station broadcast on 95.5 MHz, a notch down the dial from its current spot.
 The call letters were taken from the initials of the officers of Music Unlimited, the company which signed the station on (Vice President Charles Koehne, President B.B.
 English, Vice President John Fulbright and Treasurer James Cook.)